PowerShell/ConsoleGuiTools/docs/Microsoft.PowerShell.ConsoleGuiTools/Out-ConsoleGridView.md

 ### Example 5: Output processes for a specified computer to a grid view
 ```
-PS C:\> Get-Process -ComputerName "Server01" | ogv -Title "Processes - Server01"
+PS C:\> Get-Process -ComputerName "Server01" | ocgv -Title "Processes - Server01"
 ```

 This command displays the processes that are running on the Server01 computer in a grid view window.

-The command uses `ogv`, which is the built-in alias for the **Out-ConsoleGridView** cmdlet, it uses the *Title* parameter to specify the window title.
+The command uses `ocgv`, which is the built-in alias for the **Out-ConsoleGridView** cmdlet, it uses the *Title* parameter to specify the window title.

 ### Example 6: Output data from remote computers to a grid view
 ```